Zer0-Bug/Ad_Infinitum_Game/README.md

 ## Overview
 This repository contains a modern recreation of the Commodore 64 game **Ad Infinitum**, originally an early version of **W.A.R.** (released by Martech in 1986).
 The project is implemented in **C++ for Windows** using the **icbytes** library, which provides tools for low-level programming and graphics handling.
 The goal was to replicate the core gameplay mechanics of the original Commodore 64 version while adapting it to a modern Windows environment.

-You can watch the original game in action here: [Ad Infinitum on YouTube](https://www.youtube.com/watch?v=PGzjrlfvbmE).
+You can watch the original game in action [here](https://www.youtube.com/watch?v=PGzjrlfvbmE).

 ---